 Colour-coded payment status

 Every item in your budget tracker has a visual status that tells you exactly where you stand.
-Green means fully paid — the deposit or amount paid equals or exceeds the actual cost, nothing more owed.
-Amber means partially paid — you've made a deposit or partial payment but there's still a balance outstanding.
-This is the most important status — it's the payments you need to remember.
-Default means not yet paid — you've budgeted for this item but haven't made any payment yet.
+Green means fully paid.
+The deposit or amount paid equals or exceeds the actual cost, nothing more owed.
+Amber means partially paid.
+You've made a deposit or partial payment but there's still a balance outstanding.
+This is the most important status, the payments you need to remember.
+Default means not yet paid.
+You've budgeted for this item but haven't made any payment yet.

 This colour coding is visible across the full budget list so you can scan your entire wedding spend in seconds.
 No more opening individual spreadsheet rows to check payment status.